jaybrueder/pf2-encounterbrew/FAQ.md

 Yes of course.
 Thank you: [https://ko-fi.com/jaybrueder](https://ko-fi.com/jaybrueder)

+## Can you add feature X, Y and Z?

+Feature requests are always welcome.
+Please open an issue on GitHub and I will try to make it happen.

+However, keep in mind that is a highly opinionated product and I might decided that I do not want that feature in the application.

+Even better would be if you want to contribute yourself!
+Learn all about it here: [CHANGELOG.md](./CHANGELOG.md)

 ## Why build another encounter manager?

 There are two reasons why I wanted to build this application: